FIRNS - The Facility for Investment ready Nature in Scotland

 Leveraging responsible private investment will be vital and Scotland will need to position itself accordingly in order to trade in nascent, but rapidly growing, natural capital markets.

-The Scottish Government is committed to ensuring these markets are values-led and high-integrity*, as set out in our Interim Principles for Responsible Investment in Natural Capital.
+The Scottish Government is committed to ensuring these markets are values-led and high-integrity*, as set out in its Interim Principles for Responsible Investment in Natural Capital.
 These markets, and the projects that supply them, will restore Scotland’s nature and grow its natural capital, providing beneficial ecosystem services, economic and social benefits, and contributing to Scotland’s prosperity.
 They will also create good quality jobs, support a diverse and robust indigenous supply chain and directly benefit local communities including through financial contributions, opportunities for business and increasing wellbeing.

 FIRNS will support the development of natural capital markets in two broad ways.
 Firstly, by creating a pipeline of investible projects that is ready to meet demand from responsible buyers and investors in values-led, high-integrity natural capital-based markets.
 FIRNS grants will help pay for the costs of the development of business and governance models for nature-based projects seeking to attract buyers and investors.